 Where we work

-Our research focuses on 4 countries – Ethiopia, India (in the state of Andhra Pradesh), Peru and Vietnam.
+Our research focuses on 4 countries – Ethiopia, India (in the states of Andhra Pradesh and Telangana), Peru and Vietnam.
 These were chosen to reflect a wide range of cultural, economic, , political and social contexts.
 They face some of the common issues experienced by developing countries, such as high debt burden, post-conflict reconstruction, and adverse environmental conditions such as drought and flood.

 Nevertheless, despite an initial emphasis on diversity, Peru and Vietnam (and to a large extent India) have experienced consistent economic growth since our work started in 2001.
 But economic growth does not necessarily mean that the challenges of poverty are overcome – and high levels of social and economic inequality persist.